MohitDixit/MVVM-Kotlin/README.md

 # MVVM-Kotlin

 It is a MVVM based android code written on kotlin.
 This app module describes a list of orders with their details in reactive manner.
 It used latest components for code execution.
-This android app
+This android app has Room db for cache support and offline mode.
+This code also have unit test cases with Mockito and Espresso.

 ## Features